 What is walnut pesto used for?

 Think of garlic pesto recipes as a condiment or sauce for your favorite dishes.
 You can drizzle pesto over cooked pasta or even over toast (like a crostini).
 A smear of pesto on a bun for your veggie burger adds a lot of flavor.
-Pesto can even be used to flavor grilled corn on the cob!
+Pesto can even be used to add irrisitible flavor to grilled corn on the cob!

 Which nut is used to make pesto?